msu-alglab/coaster/code_summary.md

     sum to flow) and any guessed weights.
 * Create a corresponding `PathConf` object representing the set of paths taken to the first node.
 (There is necessarily only one such set.)
+* A dictionary maps `PathConf` pathsets to `Constr` constraint systems (or `SolvedConstr`, if solved)
-* For each vertex in the topological ordering, for each `PathConf`, try to extend the set of paths to the next vertex.
-If it can be done,
+* For each vertex in the topological ordering, for each `PathConf` and its corresponding `Constr` constraint system, use the `PathConf` `push` method to push the set of paths in the current `PathConf` to the next node.
+This generates (likely many) additional `PathConf` objects.
+For each of these, for each edge that is newly covered, add all of the corresponding constraints to the `Constr` object and add the (`PathConf`, `Constr`) pair to the table for this vertex.
+* At the `t` vertex, there will be some set of (`PathConf`, `Constr`) pairs present.
+For each, if the `Constr` object is actually a `SolvedConstr`, then we know that we have found a solution (in the SCC graph).
+If it's still a `Constr` object, we will need to try all possible solutions.
+But this doesn't happen very often.